The Raku Oversized Chunky Crochet Coat Cardigan Free Pattern

 Oversized Chunky Crochet Coat Cardigan Free Pattern

-The Oversized Chunky Crochet Coat Cardigan Free Pattern
+The Raku Oversized Chunky Crochet Coat Cardigan Free Pattern

-The Raku Oversized Chunky Crochet Coat Cardigan Free Pattern is a free crochet pattern that is made to measure, size inclusive and designed to be intuitive and advanced beginner friendly.
+The Raku Oversized Chunky Crochet Coat Cardigan is a free crochet pattern that is made to measure, size inclusive and designed to be intuitive and advanced beginner friendly.

 Are you ready to crochet an oversized crochet coat that you will be reaching for time and time again as you run out the door?
 The Raku Oversized Chunky Crochet Coat Cardigan is going to be a staple in your wardrobe and a timeless classic.
 It also helps that the Grandpa style cardigans and coats are currently hugely popular.

-Oversized Chunky Buttoned Crochet Coat Cardigan Free Pattern
+The Raku Oversized Chunky Crochet Coat Cardigan Free Pattern

 We wanted something a little more structured for The Raku Oversized Chunky Crochet Coat Cardigan compared to our previous draping cardigans.
 We used a slightly stiffer yarn from Bernat Yarn.
 It’s their Super Saver weight 4/worsted budget friendly yarn and it is available in so many colours.
 We love this marled grey because it adds more dimension to the already textured coat.

-Oversized Chunky Buttoned Crochet Coat Cardigan Free Pattern
+The Raku Oversized Chunky Crochet Coat Cardigan Free Pattern

-We can picture this coat over sweaters and long sleeves in the winter months, and thrown over t-shirts and dresses in spring.
+We can picture The Raku Oversized Chunky Crochet Coat Cardigan over sweaters and long sleeves in the winter months, and thrown over t-shirts and dresses in spring.
 We kept ribbing off the sleeves and the base to give it a more “coat” feel.
 This coat also pairs effortlessly with jeans, skirts and leggings making it a wardrobe staple all year-round.

 If you love our crocheted cardigans and coats, check out The Buttoned Crochet Grandpa Coat Cardigan and The Victoria Easy Chunky Crochet Cardigan.